 Charles: This is again a difficult question to answer.
 Future-gazing is always fraught with potential pitfalls.
 When we look back to future predictions made in the 1920s, we read of a future with robotic typists, flying buses, and spirals of quartz suspended above cities to light them at night.
 Despite the pitfalls of prediction, I’m prepared to suggest that future organizational learning will be very different from today.L&D departments will be smaller; they will primarily be focused on facilitating and supporting learning and development as part of the workflow and the social context in which most work gets done.
 Where they continue to design and run structured courses, these will be principally for high-value employees where the benefits of the face-to-face experience are considered to justify the cost.
 Otherwise learning and support will be provided primarily via technology. ‘eLearning’ will lose the ‘e’ as most learning and development activity will involve technology – even if only to bring people and teams together virtually.The use of social media will become ubiquitous for learning.
 This may be managed by the learning function, but more likely by the marketing and corporate communications department.Most organizations will deploy their own ‘internal YouTube’ type services (or the future equivalent) to support employees.
 L&D professionals may have a role in managing the user-generated content in these systems.The prime focus of learning professionals will be to provide performance consulting services, content and community curation services, and workplace analytical services to identify potential future capability gaps.
 They will work in a much more integrated way with their stakeholders.
 I see all of these potential developments as very exciting and a great challenge to be addressed by all learning professionals.

 Learnnovators: Thank you so much for sharing your valuable insights and experiences, Charles.
 It was wonderful interacting with you.
-We wish you and your team at the 70:20:10 Forum the very best!
+We wish you the very best!